Gadsden State Community College

 - Reviewed the class schedule for the upcoming semester and created a class schedule

 - Prepared questions you need to ask the advisor

 - Download a program of study worksheet

 - Questions should be directed to Ms. Pam Mayo, Nursing Advisor at email@example.com or 256-549-8257.

 Essential Functions are the fundamental job duties/skills associated with a particular position.
 The American’s with Disabilities Act requires employers (as well as colleges/universities) to inform students of all performance expectations related to their job/school performance.
 All students are required to read the essential functions identified for the registered nurse and determine if they are capable of performing those functions with/without reasonable accommodation.
 Essential Function Policy

 The RN program has integrated a comprehensive assessment plan to evaluate student learning throughout the curriculum.
 Standardized exams (HESI) are given each semester in selected courses as appropriate.
 Students are responsible for all costs associated with the plan.
-The acceptable benchmark for satisfactory performance is 850.
+The acceptable benchmark for satisfactory performance is 900.
 Students who fail to meet the benchmark are required to remediate the content using a Faculty Guided (individualized) remediation plan.
-Students are responsible for contacting faculty to develop the remediation plan and projected completion dates.
-Once all elements of the plan have been completed, documentation must be submitted to Dr. Susan Tucker.
-Standardized test scores may be used in the calculation of the course grade (maximum of 25%).
+Students are responsible for completing the remediation plan as developed by faculty by projected completion dates.
+Standardized test scores may be used in the calculation of the course grade.

 Students in nursing can anticipate certain necessary expenses.
 First of all, the tuition rate is the same as that for other Gadsden State students.
 However, nursing students will incur other expenses which are listed below.
 The amounts listed are approximations and are subject to change without notice.